Taboos associated with HIV/AIDS must be confronted

 There is a need to ensure that those living with HIV/AIDS have the same rights to information, freedom of speech, treatment, and quality healthcare as those without the infection.

-Pacific Sexual and Gender Diversity Network Chief Executive, Isikeli Vulavou made the comments as today marks World AIDS Day.
+Pacific Sexual and Gender Diversity Network Chief Executive, Isikeli Vulavou made the comments yesterday to mark World AIDS Day.

 He says discrimination based on sexual orientation and gender identity and homophobia fuel the HIV epidemic in marginalized people.